 JCA methods and guidelines

-EUNetHTA21 have developed HTA methodological guidelines, including guidance on scoping, evidence synthesis, endpoints, validity of studies, etc. Whilst these guidelines are written for the assessors and co-assessors, Pharmaceutical and Medtech companies can also learn from the information provided.
+EUnetHTA21 developed HTA methodological guidelines, including guidance on scoping, evidence synthesis, endpoints, validity of studies, etc. Whilst these guidelines are written for the assessors and co-assessors, Pharmaceutical and Medtech companies can also learn from the information provided.

 The JCA scoping process

-For each JCA there will be a scoping process where each member state will have the opportunity to put forward their requirements.
-Each of the 27 EU member states will be required to fill out a PICO (population, intervention, comparators, outcomes) survey, to allow them to identify national needs.
-Following the survey, the JCA assessor and co-assessor will consolidate all PICOs, which will be validated by EU patients and clinical experts and the Committee for Scientific Consistency and Quality (CSCQ).
-The finalised PICOs will be communicated to Pharmaceutical and Medtech manufacturers approximately 3 months prior to dossier submission, which should be 45 days before the expected Committee for Medical Products for Human Use (CHMP) opinion.
+Each of the 27 EU member states will be required to fill out a PICO survey, to allow them to identify national needs.
+Following the survey, the JCA assessor and co-assessor will consolidate all PICOs, which will be validated by EU patients and clinical experts, as well as the Committee for Scientific Consistency and Quality (CSCQ).

 Four key considerations for Pharma and Medtech